Reflected BSDEs when the obstacle is not right-continuous and optimal stopping: Introduction

 \section{Introduction}

-Backward stochastic differential equations (BSDEs) have been introduced by Bismut (\cite{Bismut2}, \cite{Bismut1}) in the case of a linear driver.
+Backward stochastic differential equations (BSDEs) have been introduced by Bismut (\cite{Bismut2}) in the case of a linear driver.
 The general theory of existence and uniqueness of solutions to BSDEs has been developed by Pardoux and Peng \cite{Pape90}.
 Through a result of Feynman-Kac-type, these authors have linked the theory of BSDEs to that of quasilinear parabolic partial differential equations (cf.\cite{Pape92}).
-BSDEs have found number of applications in finance, among which pricing and hedging of European options and recursive utilities (cf., for instance, \cite{KPQ}).
-Also, a useful family of operators, the so-called $f$-conditional expectations, has been defined through the notion of BSDEs and used in the literature on dynamic risk measures (cf., for instance, \cite{Pe04}, \cite{Gianin}, \cite{FR2}, \cite{Bion}, among others).
-We recall that the $f$-conditional expectation at time $t\in[0,T]$ (where $T>0$ is a fixed final horizon) is the operator which maps a given terminal condition $\xi_T$ to the position at time $t$ of (the first component of) the solution to the BSDE with parameters $(f,\xi_T)$.
+BSDEs have found number of applications in finance, among which pricing and hedging of European options and recursive utilities (cf., for instance, \cite{KPQ}, \cite{EQ96}).
+Also, a useful family of operators, the family of so-called $f$-conditional expectations, has been defined through the notion of BSDEs and used in the literature on dynamic risk measures (cf., for instance, \cite{BEK}, \cite{Pe04}, \cite{QuenSul}, \cite{Gianin}, \cite{Bayraktar-2} among others).
+We recall that the $f$-conditional expectation at time $t\in[0,T]$ (where $T>0$ is a fixed final horizon) is the operator which maps a given square-integrable terminal condition $\xi_T$ to the position at time $t$ of (the first component of) the solution to the BSDE with parameters $(f,\xi_T)$.
 The operator is denoted $\mathcal{E}^f_{t,T}(\cdot).$ \\ Reflected backward stochastic differential equations (RBSDEs) can be seen as a variant of BSDEs in which the (first component of the) solution is constrained to remain greater than or equal to a given process called the obstacle.
 Compared to the case of (non-reflected) BSDEs, there is an additional nondecreasing predictable process which keeps the (first component of the) solution above the obstacle.

-RBSDEs have been introduced by El Karoui et al. \cite{ElKaroui97} and have proved useful, for instance, in the study of American options.
-The work by El Karoui et al. \cite{ElKaroui97} considers the case of a Brownian filtration and a continuous obstacle.
-There have been several extensions of this work to the case of a discontinuous obstacle (cf. \cite{Ham}, \cite{CM}, \cite{HO1}, \cite{Essaky}, \cite{HO2}, \cite{QuenSul2}).
+RBSDEs have been introduced by El Karoui et al. \cite{ElKaroui97} in the case of a Brownian filtration and a continuous obstacle.
+In \cite{EQ96}, El Karoui and Quenez also study their links with the (non linear) pricing of American options.
+There have been several extensions of these works to the case of a discontinuous obstacle and/or a larger stochastic basis than the Brownian one (cf. \cite{Ham}, \cite{CM}, \cite{HO1}, \cite{Essaky}, \cite{HO2}, \cite{QuenSul2}).
 In all these extensions an assumption of right-continuity on the obstacle is made.